gr-yb/yugabyte-differential-backup/differential-backup.md

 ## Example

-A walkthrough of 8 snapshots from a 2 minute interval schedule below demonstraatedsof a ysql database created with the yb-sample-apps [SqlInserts](https://github.com/yugabyte/yb-sample-apps) workload demonstrates how differential backups are intended to work.
+A walkthrough of 8 snapshots from a 2 minute interval backup schedule below demonstrate how differential backups work.
+The snapshots are of a ysql database created with the yb-sample-apps [SqlInserts](https://github.com/yugabyte/yb-sample-apps) workload which creates one table and one tablet.

 The sample app creates one table directory with id 000030ad000030008000000000004000, and has one tablet directory with id 4b90c92c6a4b4a3aa03c6f941a8c7d1b.

-In the example the snapshots are stored in this directory:
+In the example the snapshots are stored in this directory for table id 000030ad000030008000000000004000 and tablet id 000030ad000030008000000000004000:
 ```
 ~/var/data/yb-data/tserver/data/rocksdb/table-000030ad000030008000000000004000/tablet-4b90c92c6a4b4a3aa03c6f941a8c7d1b.snapshots
 ```
-and these are the directories for each snapshot
+These are the directories for each snapshot and below that are the contents of each directory

 ```
 drwxr-xr-x  14 gr  staff   448B Sep 24 01:35 4160b771-2620-44f2-a482-3f94e796aefc